jleinen1/desn368-code-and-design-workspace-f25/README.md

 ## Week 2 - HTML

 **Topics Covered:**
--Structuring HTML
+- Structuring HTML
--Migrating HTML code from CodePen > GitHub
+- Migrating HTML code from CodePen > GitHub

 **Key Takeaways:**
 This week I learned a lot about HTML and what all the different elements are used for.
 HTML elements do different things like break a paragraph or insert links into a webpage.

 **Projects/Exercises:**
--IP address experiment: Use tools to identify the IP address of a website, and to geolocate an IP address.
+- IP address experiment: Use tools to identify the IP address of a website, and to geolocate an IP address.
--Use the WayBack Machine to view an old version of a popular website.
+- Use the WayBack Machine to view an old version of a popular website.
--Create a newspaper article, lost pet flyer, and a band flyer using HTML code on Codedex -Write a recipe using HTML
+- Create a newspaper article, lost pet flyer, and a band flyer using HTML code on Codedex
+- Write a recipe using HTML

 **Files:**
 - [Link to specific files or note what's in the week-2 folder]